nginxinc/nginx-azure-workshops/labs/lab9/readme.md

     *Now your Object Details Display should have these three new Headers you can watch.*

 1. Click Refresh again, what do you see?  `The X-Cache-Status` header will display `HIT, MISS, EXPIRED`, depending on how Nginx is caching, or not caching, each object.
 A MISS means the object was not in the cache at all, of course.
 Clear the Dev tool display, and Click Refresh a couple more times - see if you can find some HITS?
-If you wait more than 60 seconds, Refresh, and these same objects will show EXPIRED.
+If you wait more than 60 seconds, Refresh again, and these same objects will show EXPIRED.
 Click on one of the objects of interest, and check the Response Headers.

     ![Chrome Headers Hit-Miss](media/lab9_chrome-hit-miss-expired.png)